My spouse is going bankrupt. Will it affect my divorce?4 Dec 2023 | Lisa Pepper

 Once the bankruptcy order is made, it is more difficult to reach an agreement about the division of the assets.
 The court can no longer order your ex to transfer assets to you as they are now under the control of the bankruptcy trustee.
 This means it will be much harder for you to get any lump sum or maintenance payments.

-Ideally, you should attempt to reach a financial settlement as soon as you get wind of a possible bankruptcy, before the bankruptcy order is made final.
-Your solicitor can help you make the agreement waterproof so the Trustee in Bankruptcy cannot challenge it once the bankruptcy takes effect.
+You should attempt to reach a financial settlement as soon as you get wind of a possible bankruptcy.
+Your solicitor can help you obtain the Financial Remedy Order to make the agreement waterproof so the Trustee in Bankruptcy is less able to challenge it once the bankruptcy takes effect.

 What happens to the family house?